USEPA/WNTR/documentation/sphinx/installation.rst

 https://www.python.org/.
 Python distributions can also be used to manage the Python interface.
 Python distributions include Python(x,y) (for Windows) and Anaconda (for Windows and Linux).
-These distributions include most of the Python packages needed for XXXX, including Numpy, Scipy, NetworkX, Pandas, Matplotlib, and Scipy.
+These distributions include most of the Python packages needed for WNTR, including Numpy, Scipy, NetworkX, Pandas, Matplotlib, and Scipy.
 Pyomo would need to be installed separatly.

 Python(x,y) can be downloaded from https://code.google.com/p/pythonxy/.

 Anaconda can be downloaded from https://store.continuum.io/cshop/anaconda/.

+These Python distributions include tools for code development, numerical computations, data analysis and visualization.
+Python(x,y) is distributed with the Spyder IDE (interactive development environment) which includes enhanced editing and debug features.
+The Spyder IDE includes an editor window, console window, and object inspection window in a layout that is very similar to using MATLAB.
+Debugging features are also available from the toolbar.
+Code documentation is displayed in the object inspection window, pop-up information on class stucture and functions is displayed in the editor and console windows.
+Python(x,y) also comes with SciTE, a cross platform text editor designed for editing code.
+SciTE recognizes many languages (including Python and YML) and includes syntax highlighting, indentation, and function recognition.

 Python packages
 ---------------
-The following python packages are required for XXXX:
+The following python packages are required for WNTR:

 * Pyomo version X: optimization modeling language used for hydraulic simualtion, https://software.sandia.gov/trac/pyomo